PlaidCloud/website/content/en/docs/reference/kubectl/kubectl.md

 * [kubectl edit](/docs/reference/generated/kubectl/kubectl-commands#edit)	 - Edit a resource on the server
 * [kubectl exec](/docs/reference/generated/kubectl/kubectl-commands#exec)	 - Execute a command in a container
 * [kubectl explain](/docs/reference/generated/kubectl/kubectl-commands#explain)	 - Documentation of resources
-* [kubectl expose](/docs/reference/generated/kubectl/kubectl-commands#expose)	 - Take a replication controller, service, deployment or pod and expose it as a new Kubernetes Service
+* [kubectl expose](/docs/reference/generated/kubectl/kubectl-commands#expose)	 - Take a replication controller, service, deployment or pod and expose it as a new PlaidCloud Service
 * [kubectl get](/docs/reference/generated/kubectl/kubectl-commands#get)	 - Display one or many resources
 * [kubectl kustomize](/docs/reference/generated/kubectl/kubectl-commands#kustomize)	 - Build a kustomization target from a directory or a remote url.
 * [kubectl label](/docs/reference/generated/kubectl/kubectl-commands#label)	 - Update the labels on a resource